kmexnx/rust-pomodoro-timer/README.md

     -V, --version                   Prints version information
 ```

-## Note about audio
+## Audio

-For the built-in sound to work, you need to create a file named `alert.wav` in the `src` directory before building.
-Alternatively, you can specify your own sound file using the `--sound-file` option.
+The timer includes a built-in beep sound that will play when timers complete, with no external files needed.
+If you prefer a different sound, you can specify your own WAV file using the `--sound-file` option.

 ## License